-[Grading] Grade is given based on the final examination, mid-term examination and reports.
+【Grading】 Grade is given based on the final examination, mid-term examination and reports.

-[Course Goals] To solve structures such as truss and beam by the principle of virtual work/energy principles.
+[Course Goals] To solve structures such as truss and beam by the principle of virtual work/energy principles

-To solve statically indeterminate structures by force method and displacement method.
+To solve statically indeterminate structures by force method and displacement method

-To understand the stability of equilibrium.
+To understand the stability of equilibrium

-To get the stiffness matrix of simple trusses.
+To get the stiffness matrix of simple trusses

-Theme Class number of times Description Work, energy and virtual work 13 Introduction.
-Work, virtual work and energy Castigliano 's theorems and principle of minimum potential energy.
-Virtual work and complementary virtual work.
-Principle of virtual work (virtual displacement).
-Principle of complementary virtual work(virtual force).
-Reciprocal theorems.
-Static determinate and indeterminate 1 Degree of freedom and degree of indeterminacy.
-Solutions to statically Introduction of force method and displacement method indeterminate 6 By equations of elasticity structures By displacement method Structural stability 3 Stability criteria.
-Deformation of rigid body-elastic spring system.
-Deformation of elastic beam- column system.
-Basis of matrix method Matrix adapted to equilibrium equations/displacement conditions. of structural analysis 4 Analysis of plane truss.
-Structral analysis Examples on structural analysis engineer's ethics related to safety of structure analyses engineer's ethics 1 such as application scope, precision of analysis and reliability of structural analysis.
-Confirmation of the attainment level of 2 Confirm the attainment level of learning. learning
+Theme Class number of times Description Introduction Work, virtual work and energy XX7 1 1 Castigliano 's theorems and principle of minimum potential energy Work, energy and 13 Virtual work and complementary virtual work virtual work Principle of virtual work (virtual displacement) Principle of complementary virtual work(virtual force) Reciprocal theorems Static determinate and 1 Degree of freedom and degree of indeterminacy indeterminate 1 Degree of freedom and degree of indeterminacy Solutions to statically Introduction of force method and displacement method indeterminate 6 By equations of elasticity structures By displacement method Stability criteria Structural stability 3 Deformation of rigid body-elastic spring system Deformation of elastic beam-column system Basis of matrix method 4 Matrix adapted to equilibrium equations/displacement conditions of structural analysis - Analysis of plane truss Structral analysis 1 Examples on structural analysis engineer's ethics related to safety of structure analyses engineer's ethics such as application scope, precision of analysis and reliability of structural analysis Confirmation of the attainment level of 2 Confirm the attainment level of learning learning

-【Textbook】 To be informed by the lecturer in the first lecture of the Course
+【Textbook】 To be informed by the lecturer in charge in his/her first lecture

-【Textbook(supplemental)】 M. Matsumoto, E. Watanabe, H. Shirato, K. Sugiura, A. Igarashi, T. Utsunomiya, Y. Takahashi: Structure mechanics , Maruzen Ltd.
+【Textbook(supplemental)】 M. Matsumoto, E. Watanabe, H. Shirato, K. Sugiura, A. Igarashi, T. Utsunomiya, Y. Takahashi: Structure mechanics , Maruzen Ltd. (in Japanese)

-[Prerequisite(s)] Calculus A and B; Linear Algebra A and B; Structure Mechanics and Exercises
+[Prerequisite(s)] Calculus A and B, Linear Algebra A and B, Structure mechanics and Exercises

-[Additional Information] Office hour (contact information and consultation hours) of the lecturer of this course will be given in the first lecture.
+[Additional Information] Office hour (contact information and consultation hours) of the lecturer(s) will be given in his/her first lecture.